 If your soft palate is causing or contributing to snoring or obstructive sleep apnea, the Pillar Procedure could be an excellent treatment option for you.
-Dr. Stein will meet with you in our New York offices to examine your airway to determine if you are a good candidate for the Pillar Procedure.
+Our oral surgeons will meet with you in our New York offices to examine your airway and determine if you are a good candidate for the Pillar Procedure.

 How do I get started with the Pillar Procedure?

-Dr. Stein and his staff would be happy to discuss the Pillar Procedure for snoring with you.
+Dr. Stein, Dr. Koslovsky, and our staff would be happy to discuss the Pillar Procedure for snoring with you.
 Please call 212-888-4760 or schedule an appointment online to arrange for a private consultation at our office.